kexquan/dual-dropout-ranking/README.md

 # Dual-dropout-ranking
 This repository contains codes for dual-dropout-ranking (DDR).
+The codes should work on GPUs.

 ## Environment
 Activate a new enviroment and install necessary packages: